mlyczko/m3uify/README.md

-# IPTV Manager
+# M3Uify

-Web-based IPTV playlist manager with drag & drop ordering and daily sync.
+Web-based IPTV playlist manager — fetch, organise, and serve a custom-ordered M3U playlist to your IPTV player.

 ## Features

+**Playlist management**

-- Paste or fetch any M3U playlist
+- Fetch an M3U playlist from a URL or paste raw M3U text
-- View channels organized by groups
+- Channels grouped automatically by `group-title`
+- Channel logos displayed with fallback placeholder
+- Live search / filter across all channels

+**Ordering & organisation**

+- Drag & drop to reorder channels within a group
-- Drag & drop to reorder channels and groups
+- Drag & drop to reorder groups
+- Inline group renaming
+- Changes tracked with an unsaved-indicator; persist with **Save Order**

+**Sync**

+- **Sync Now** — re-fetches the source and merges changes immediately (force, ignores rate limit)
+- **Auto-sync** — configurable cron schedule (default: daily at 04:00); presets: Daily 4AM · Every 6h · Hourly · Weekly Mon · Manual only
+- Smart merge: adds new channels, removes deleted ones, preserves your custom ordering
+  - Channels matched by URL, then `tvg-id`, then name — survives token rotations in the source URL
+- Rate-limit: automatic background syncs are throttled to at most once every 5 minutes

+**Playlist serving**

-- Serves your custom-ordered playlist at a secret localhost URL
+- Serves your reordered playlist at a secret token URL: `http://localhost:6767/<token>`
-- Auto-syncs the source playlist daily at 04:00 (adds new, removes deleted channels, preserves your ordering)
+- Token stored in `./data/config.json`; regenerate at any time from the UI (old URL stops working immediately)
+- One-click copy of the playlist URL

+**Extra M3U attributes** (`timeshift`, `catchup`, etc.) are parsed and round-tripped correctly.

 ## Run locally